Discover Kampot

 From Kampot old town, cross the bridge to the far bank and follow the river road heading north.
 After about 4km, look for signs on the right side of the road.
 They mark the turnoff for a dirt road that does not look like it leads anywhere.
 Turn right and follow it about 150m.
 High Tide is at the end.

 A tuk-tuk from town costs around $2.50, though plenty of people come by motorbike or bicycle.
 There is no entry fee.
-They open at 10am and stay open until after dark, and it works best as a slow morning or late afternoon rather than a quick photo stop.
+They open at 10am and stay open until after dark.
+If you’re looking for a lazy afternoon by the water, catching the sunset, or an evening out, High Tide is a great option for a relaxing break after a day of tourist activities.

 You can find out more on their website or stop by and visit High Tide.